Menu

 A Critical Role in Student Success

 Each GCA student must have a designated Learning Coach, typically a parent or legal guardian.
-This role is a critical part of student success and helps ensure students remain engaged, accountable, and supported throughout the school year.
+This role is a critical part of student success.

 What Is a Learning Coach?

-Learning Coach responsibilities vary by grade level, but all families should be prepared to actively support attendance, organization, and communication.
+Learning Coach responsibilities vary by grade level, but all families should be prepared to support:

 Core Responsibilities (All Grade Levels)